 1. the destruction of Assyria, that will never rise again, and

 2. the deliverance of Judah, who will finally be redeemed (Nah 1:15).

-So the book of the prophet Nahum has as subject the destruction of Nineveh.
+So the book of the prophet Nahum has as a principal subject, the destruction of Nineveh.
 Nineveh is the capital of Assyria, the great enemy of God’s people and of God.
 Assyria has been used by God as an instrument to punish His people who have deviated from Him.
-Assyria has only had and pursued its own interests.
-That people have also boasted of their own power and have slandered God.
-God will reward Nineveh as the representative of Assyria for all the evil they have done (Isa 10:5-19).
+Assyria has only focused on and pursued its own interests, and are people have also boasted of their own power and have slandered God.
+God will recompense Nineveh as the representative of Assyria for all the evil they have done (Isa 10:5-19).

 The destruction of Nineveh is a good example of how the kingdoms of men seem impregnable, but nevertheless perish through the judgment of God.
 In the judgment of Nineveh we see the judgment of Assyria and of all the hostile nations.
 Nineveh represents Assyria and Assyria represents all the hostile nations.

 The book can be divided into three parts, corresponding to the three chapters it contains: